A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 Hormonal imbalances, PCOS, hormonal acne, terrible periods, endometriosis – so many things us Ladies have and continue to endure.
 Since March is National Endometriosis Awareness Month, I feel compelled to share that there is a helpful powerful link between nutrition and endometriosis along with other hormonal imbalances.

 About 1 in 10 women have endometriosis and it can lead to infertility, cardiac disease, and a continued cascade of things that may follow.
 Yes, there are other things that can contribute to this besides nutrition.
 But nutrition is POWERFUL, maybe even more so than people realize and could be the one thing standing in their way to feeling better!
 Did you know that experts have recently been intrigued by the dietary habits of Japanese women?
 They have the lowest reported rates of endometriosis, ovarian cancer, and other reproductive concerns in the WORLD!
+It has also been generally observed that Japanese women tend to experience fewer and less severe menopausal symptoms.
 I’ve encompassed some of the things they do below.
 I will also list some foods/drinks that are healing to endometriosis, help with balancing hormones, and to the body as a whole.
 I’ll discuss one special food item that could be key and could likely be used as a “supplement” to assist with pain associated with endometriosis.
 My wish is that what I have learned from experts and now sharing with you in this field will only help.
 As there have been many ladies that have decreased their symptoms, and I understand some have cleared endometriosis just by their lifestyle!
 If you’re willing to try new things, fail and keep trying, have patience, and have struggled enough… Then have a look below to see if this is right for you.
 Like anything, speak to your doctor first to ensure these changes are okay for you (please see my disclaimer).
 Now let’s get into it.
 This is just a starting point…

 What is Step One?